TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         (Since TYPO3 4.7)Configure whether to log the username of the Frontend user, if the user is logged in in the FE currently.
+         (Since TYPO3 4.7) Configure whether to log the username of the Frontend user, if the user is logged in in the FE currently.
 Setting this to 0 allows to anonymize the username.

+         **Note** : This option has been removed in TYPO3 6.0.

    Default
          1